janko/sequel-activerecord_connection/README.md

 DB = Sequel.postgres(extensions: :activerecord_connection) # for PostgreSQL
 ```

-Now any Sequel operations that you make will internaly be done using the
+Now any Sequel operations that you make will internally be done using the
 ActiveRecord connection, so you should see the queries in your ActiveRecord
 logs.